Matt90hz/ObjectsMessenger/IncaTechnologies.ObjectsMessenger/_docs/README.md

 }
 ```

-Let’s assume that you want to deliver the current user from `UsersViewModel` to `EditUserViewModel`.
+Let's assume that you want to deliver the current user from `UsersViewModel` to `EditUserViewModel`.
 Then, implement a single-channel messenger like:
 ```csharp
 public sealed class CurrentUserMessenger : Messenger<UsersViewModel, EditUserViewModel, User?>
 {